• Skip to main content

 Why you will love this recipe:

-• No yeast; baking soda and buttermilk act as the leavening agents.
+- No yeast; baking soda and buttermilk act as the leavening agents.
 And, you also only have to knead the dough a few times to bring the ingredients together.

-• The dough doesn’t have to rise.
+- Like my recipe for Herb and Cheese Bread, the dough doesn’t have to rise.
 You just mix everything in a bowl, plop the dough on a baking sheet and let it bake.

-• If your children like to help in the kitchen, this is a perfect recipe for them to try.
+- If your children like to help in the kitchen, this is a perfect recipe for them to try.

 The Origin of Irish Soda Bread:

 Back in the 1800s, when baking soda was first introduced, it made making soda bread one of the easiest and least expensive ways to put food on the table.
-It also meant that people who didn’t have an oven—and virtually nobody had an oven in Ireland then—could make it.
+It also meant that people who didn’t have an ovenโand virtually nobody had an oven in Ireland thenโcould make it.

 The Irish cooked theirs in a big cast-iron pot with a lid on it that would have been put right onto the coals.
 To this day, this traditional recipe calls for the same four ingredients; flour, baking soda, buttermilk, and salt.
 That’s it!